dimitri/pgcopydb/docs/ref/pgcopydb_dump.rst

-     --source          Postgres URI to the source database --target          Directory where to save the dump files --snapshot            Use snapshot obtained with pg_export_snapshot
+     --source          Postgres URI to the source database --target          Directory where to save the dump files --dir             Work directory to use
+     --snapshot        Use snapshot obtained with pg_export_snapshot

 .. _pgcopydb_dump_pre_data: